abdullahtnz/CLI-Expense-Manager/README.md

 <br>
 Note: Writing month number, make sure you wrote like how you are writing in a formal and global way. e.g 05, 12, 01... etc.<br>
 <br>

+# Summer update details:
+AI will be integrated, and GUI will be added.